ndipatri/ComposeZeroTo98/README.md

-       {Delete all code from test within this area and replace with live template step3_2}
+       {Delete all code from test within this area and replace with live template step3_1}

     }
 }
 ```

->Our Kaspresso test lives inside of this new ‘run’ block and you can see we’ve set the context to MainScreen, our UI abstraction.
-The big thing to ***notice is the ‘step’ block***.
-This is where the magic happens.
+>Our original test lives inside of this new while/try/catch block.

->Inside of this step ***we’ve added something***.
+>Inside of this retry block ***we’ve added something***.
 We are now changing the state of the siren, by clicking the button, regardless of the current state.
 So we are ***either turning the siren on or off, we don’t know***.
 Then we test to see if the siren is in the desired state, which is ‘off’.

 >If by chance, the siren is already off when we start this test, we will be turning it on and thus making the test fail.
-Here is where Kaspresso comes into play.
+Here is where the try/catch block comes into play.

->If an assertion inside of any **step{} block throws an assertion exception**, the whole step will be replayed by Kaspresso.
-So again, the button will be pressed, but this time the siren will be turned off and the test will succeed.
+>If the assertion fails, that is, if the siren isn't off, we run the block again.
+The button will be pressed again, but this time the siren will be turned off and the test will succeed.
 We ***keep trying until we get the desired result***.
-Eventually Kaspresso does timeout and the test will fail, however.
+If we can't get the test to pass after a couple tries, we assume the test is legitimately failing.

 ***Uninstall the app before running test.***

 Run the test and demonstrate that it succeeds regardless of the state of the siren.

 >In essence, we’re using ***‘short polling’*** to wait for our external system reach a known state.
-This makes our test code look much simpler and hides all the complexities of this polling mechanism inside of our Kaspresso library.
-This technique is ***CPU intensive*** , but we don’t care because this is a test and ***NOT production code***.
+This technique is ***CPU intensive and takes more time*** , but we don’t care because this is a test and ***NOT production code***.
 >The bottom line we are now testing our code and not the state of our external system.

 >***Now we have live end-to-end user test coverage that is reliable.
 Our Android developers can now work on new features with confidence.***